dentarg/auth0-blog/_posts/2017-06-26-turn-your-customers-into-brand-advocates-through-personalization.markdown

 * **Cross-device use is streamlined.** Just as using Auth0 helps with keeping track of users across brands, using a sophisticated IAM helps consolidate users who log in across different devices.
 The same, centralized profile is able to consolidate no matter where users log in, or with what device.

+All of this helps you build an [omnichannel](https://auth0.com/blog/the-three-best-ways-to-create-the-single-vision-of-a-customer/) or [unified](https://auth0.com/blog/how-to-keep-up-with-hyperconnected-consumers/) experience for your customers, who want a seamless experience across brands.
+And as you stitch together consumers' digital presence and how they interact with your brand, you can better target them at each stage of their journey.

 ## Better personalization with Auth0 Rules

 That centralized profile is also the perfect way to take advantage of the [true power of a robust identity management system like Auth0](https://auth0.com/user-management).
-With Auth0 in particular, it's a great way to take advantage of [Auth0 Rules](https://auth0.com/docs/rules/current), snippets of code that you add to kick in things like grabbing information from a user's profile.
+With Auth0 in particular, it's a great way to take advantage of [Auth0 Rules](https://auth0.com/docs/rules/current) — snippets of code that you add to kick in things like grabbing information from a user's profile.

+{% include tweet_quote.html quote_text="With @auth0, each user in your system has a centralized profile where information is stored." %}

 While you can write your own Rule to help your marketing efforts, you can also rely on a library of existing rules.
 Many of them can help with bolstering personalization efforts in marketing.
 A couple that highlight this focus are:

 * **Adding demographic data to a user profile.** Using [this](https://auth0.com/rules/add-income) Rule, you can add median household income to your user profile based on the zip code of their IP address.
 Zip codes can open up a lot of possibilities for personalization, and this is a great one.

 * **Using FullContact to enrich your profiles.** With [this](https://auth0.com/rules/get-FullContact-profile) Rule, you can enhance your users' profiles with data from FullContact using their email address.
-The data that's collected, for example, job title, is automatically added to your profiles.
+The data that's collected — for example, job title — is automatically added to your profiles.

 By incorporating information with Rules, you can easily pull in what you need to personalize your interactions with customers.
 Best of all, it's zero friction for users, who don't have to answer questions or fill out surveys.